woutkolkman/fivepebblespong/README.md

 - A separate independent console application in .NET 6.0 was created, which will catch the OBS stream and convert it to PNG, which the plugin can read.
 - This console application would send Base64 PNG strings to the plugin.
 The plugin then needs to convert this string into a Texture2D.
 This works fairly well, but it is definitely not the most optimised solution.
 - No in-game sound, this is probably played by the recorded program anyway.
+- Note that with this method, you won't get above 10-15 fps on the projection.

 ---